How to ‘UnTrust’ All Computers from iPhone & iPad

 Now if you want to trigger the “Trust This Computer” alert on the iOS device again with a computer, simply plug it back into a Mac or Windows PC with a USB connection and you’ll see the familiar alert screen popping up again, allowing you to select either choice.

-This is a feature that is new to modern versions of iOS, and prior to iOS 8 and iOS 9, users had to reset iOS to factory settings in order to reset the trust settings, or dig around in the iTunes file system of the target computer, both of which is obviously significantly more intrusive and cumbersome.
+This is a feature that is new to modern versions of iOS, if the device is running an earlier version prior to iOS 8 and iOS 9, users had to reset iOS to factory settings in order to reset the trust settings, or dig around in the iTunes file system of the target computer, both of which is obviously significantly more intrusive and cumbersome.